How to Get the Most Out of Your Heat Pump this Winter

 Condensation is Normal in Below-Freezing Temperatures

-This is because condensation occurs when humid air hits a cold surface.
-Moisture from the air will cling to the cooling components of the heat pump, forming a layer of condensation.
-When the cold outside air hits the condensation, it can freeze, causing your heat pump to go through a defrost cycle which can leave a puddle of water on the outside of the outdoor heat pump unit.
+This is because condensation occurs when humid air comes into contact with a cold surface.
+Moisture in the air will cling to the heat pump’s cooling components, forming a layer of condensation.
+When the cold outside air hits the condensation, it can freeze, causing your heat pump to go through a defrost cycle, which can leave a puddle of water on the outside of the outdoor heat pump unit.

 Clean or Change Your Filters

 Everyone knows that a clean air filter is the key to an efficient heating or cooling cycle in your home.
 An outdoor heat pump unit will typically have a removable, washable filter.
 You can usually pull it out, hose or brush it off, and then return it to the unit.
-If your heat pump is hooked to a central air system, then don’t forget to change your air filter (sometimes called a furnace filter) as well, as these tend to be disposable and should be replaced as required.
+If your heat pump is hooked up to a central air system, don’t forget to change your air filter (sometimes called a furnace filter) as well, since these are disposable and should be replaced as required.

 Annual maintenance is one of the best ways to ensure that your heat pump is ready to keep your family cozy and energy-efficient all winter long.
 If you’re worried about switching modes or your heat pump has been making some odd sounds, call for an inspection before the first cold snap hits to ensure your heating system is ready.